 I left WTAX/WDBR in the Fall of 1976 to concentrate on school work at Western Illinois University.
 When I finished at Western, I returned to Taylorville radio as there were no other opportunities elsewhere.

 In early September of 1977, I traveled with a workmate in Taylorville who was interested in a job opportunity at the set of radio stations newly acquired by Sangamon Broadcasting in Danville, WDAN/WMBJ.
-There I met with Joe Jackson, former station manager at WDBR and Marc Gonzer, FM station program director who was a former staffer at Springfield's WFMB and WCVS.
-By the end of the visit, I was offered a job as morning dj, production director and as a sales assistant.
+There I met with Joe Jackson, former station manager at WDBR, and Marc Gonzer, FM station program director who was a former staffer at Springfield's WFMB and WCVS.
+By the end of the visit, I was offered a job as morning DJ, production director, and sales assistant.
 Based on my experience with working for Shelby and Sangamon, I jumped at the chance to join the staff and help create a new radio station based on the model set forth by WDBR.
 That radio station would be WDNL or D-102.

 It was a sad period when the sale of the WDAN/WDNL was announced.
 It was an even sadder day when the new owners took control and the staff was scattered.
-You can read about that period on the History of WDNL site on this website.
+You can read about that period in the History of the WDNL site on this website.